Results 1 - 10

 , 2002

 "...
 In "Grids" and "collaboratories," we find distributed communities of resource providers and resource consumers, within which often complex and dynamic policies govern who can use which resources for which purpose.
-We propose a new approach to the representation, maintenance, and enforcement of such ..."
+We propose a new approach to the representation, maintenance, and ..."

 Abstract